Naoghuman/articles/SokubanFX/02_Create-first-prototype.md

 <br />
 ##### Functionalities like collision, evaluation, movement...<a name="Functionalities" />

-In this section I will speak about `collision` and `movement`.
+In this section I will speak about `collision`, `evaluation` and `movement`.
 Beside `loading` and `converting` a map &#40;which I described later in this article&#41; this are the main funcitionalities in the game.

 <br />
 Following workflow is given:
 a) User want to move the player, for example he pressed the key DOWN.
 b) Now all possible collisions must be checked, before something can moved or not.
 c) With the `CheckMovementResult` then the evaluation from the player (and optional